inertialsense/docs.inertialsense.com/docs/user-manual/troubleshooting/imx_bootloader.md

 **NOTE:** To see the device in the device manager, the IMX-5 should be connected over USB and the IMX-5 in ROM bootloader mode.
 Run the firmware update with bootloader **Force Update** option to enable ROM bootloader mode on the IMX-5.

+**NOTE:** An incorrect version of the `STM32 BOOTLOADER` device driver commonly appears under the `Universal Serial Bus Controllers` device.
+The correct device driver will appear under `Universal Serial Bus Devices`.

 ![Remove Device Driver](images/dfu_device_driver_uninstall.png)

 Delete the old device driver files by selecting **Attempt to remove the driver for this device** or **Delete driver files** checkbox and click **Uninstall**.